zenbase-ai/llml/py/README.md

 **The most elegant way to generate structured text in Python.**

 LLML transforms your data into beautifully formatted XML-like markup with zero fuss and maximum flexibility.
-Perfect for prompt engineering, configuration generation, and structured document creation.
+Perfect for context engineering, configuration generation, and structured document creation.

 ## ⚡ Quick Start